Acts 1:8 Fund

 Can I still give to organizations not listed for Acts 1:8 Fund?

 The Council closely reviewed several other mission activities and endeavors that have been previously funded through the Mission Support Budget.
 Without question, these activities are worthwhile and provide meaningful service to people.
 However, in most cases these simply did not fit our criteria for selection due to involvement of only a very few Calvary members.
 While the Council does not recommend these activities be funded from the year round Acts 1:8 Fund, an account is established in order that those wishing to donate specifically to these charities may do so through Calvary.
-These mission activities are as follows: Rio Medical Center, Christian Ministry Center, FCA, Russian Mission Trip (Trinity Missions), New Wine Ministries and Hospice.
+These mission activities are as follows: Rio Medical Center, Christian Ministry Center, FCA, Russian Mission Trip (Trinity Missions), and Hospice.